 We can recommend some steps that you can take to stay safe and to keep society safe.

 Wearing a mask is important when it comes to protecting one's self, and others from the virus.
 Everyone should be wearing a mask when in public crowded areas to prevent the spread of the virus.
 Though if you are outside, this is not as much of a concern, as long as there is space between you and other people.

 When putting on the mask, make sure it is facing the correct direction and do not put your fingers on the inside of the mask.
 Also, try not to re-use disposable surgical masks.
 They are not meant for re-use.

+Most masks are better than wearing nothing.
 The following study shows that the filtering provided by surgical masks is better than nothing.

 Can I Wear A Mask More Than Once?
 (Web MD)